 Eve A. Ma, like many other independent filmmakers, is primarily self-taught.
 She first became interested in film ⁄ video when, in an earlier career, she found herself producing a television interview series for a cultural nonprofit she directed.
 After leaving the nonprofit, she decided to continue working in media.

-Starting off as a producer-director of public access work, over the years she has honed her skills so that
+Starting off as a producer-director of public access work, she has since honed her skills and

-now, her productions are accepted into international film festivals all over the world, and one of her most
+now, her productions are accepted into international film festivals all over the world.
+Several, including

 A hallmark of Ma's work is its engagement with other cultures.
-Her first career was as a professor of Chinese and Japanese history.
-In addition, she has traveled to more than 20 countries, and has produced work in Spain and Peru as well as the USA.
+She has been a professor of Chinese and Japanese history, has traveled to more than 20 countries, and has produced work in Spain and Peru as well as the USA.
 Ma speaks Spanish, French and some Mandarin as well as English, and many of her productions are in both Spanish and English.